 I am a forever evolving student of life.
-By day, I work in academia.
+I work in academia.
 My professionalism, tact, soft skills, and EQ have lent me many opportunities to learn from and grow with people.
-By night, I document my life in prose.
-I believe wholeheartedly in telling stories through written art which allow an audience to have […]Read more "This is Who I Am"
+I believe wholeheartedly that telling stories through written art allows an audience to have a new experience.
+I learn more and more about the […]Read more "This is Who I Am"

 Jesus was 33 when he died.
 There is something enchanting about that.
 I feel old.
 Probably because many people I meet are younger than me and things didn’t used to be this way.
 But still, I feel like I have so much life left to live.
 Here are my reflections on my 33rd year of life and my wonders for my 34th.Read more "Watch… You Will See"

 I have never really been keen on dating apps because aside from it being a cheesy way to meet someone, I’ve always thought the compatibility questions they ask are so silly.
 I don’t really care too much if my significant other likes Dominos pizza as much as I do.
 You can’t build a relationship on […]Read more "Why Dating Apps Got It Wrong and Other Problems With the World"

 I fell in love across the Atlantic in a country more beautiful than God himself while four months pregnant with another man’s child.
 The first time I saw him, it was nighttime in late August, the moon a perfect sickle.
 My plane landed in Accra, Ghana, and the air smelled like curry spices, yam and […]Read more "I Fell In Love Carrying Another Man’s Child"

 My 8-year-old twins have a problem.
 There are three sides to the story.
 The Black Family in America has suffered tremendous setbacks since our arrival over 400 years ago.
 In recent decades, some, like Bill Cosby in his infamous 2004 comments and subsequent book “Come On People,” have placed the blame on the black community, […]Read more "The Single Parent Solution"